freeTestOrganiztion/docs/Branch Creation and Merging Guidelines FUN.md

 <details>
 <summary><h2>3.
 Tag Creation and Release Notes 🏷️</h2></summary>

+When the `develop` branch is merged into the `master/main` branch, a new tag should be created, and release notes should be generated to document the changes.

 ## 3.1 Release Tag Format 📍

 - **Tag Name:** Use the format `vMAJOR.MINOR.PATCH` for clear versioning.